-Two weeks ago, I was in a bad mood—a mood so bad that it qualified for what we (un)affectionately refer to in our household as a foul mood.
-A bunch of little irritations had added up: some yarn I wanted was two weeks overdue in the mail; I couldn’t find a book I was looking for; the pull cord on one of my bedroom shades was hopelessly tangled.
+Two weeks ago, I was in a bad mood.
+Several little irritations had added up: some yarn I wanted was two weeks overdue in the mail; I couldn’t find a book I was looking for; the pull cord on one of my bedroom shades was hopelessly tangled.
 (I’ll spare you the rest.)

 I don’t get in bad moods very often, but it happens and, to be frank, it feels awful.
 (A bad mood is to be distinguished from a heavy or dark mood that goes unchanged for weeks at a time.
 The latter could be a sign of clinical depression in which case I hope you'll seriously consider seeking the advice of a counselor.)

 Here are five suggestions for skillfully handling a bad mood:

 I’ve yet to spend time with anyone who hasn’t been in a bad mood now and then, so cut yourself some slack when it happens to you.
 Adding a negative judgment to your mood, such as “I shouldn’t feel this way” does nothing but increase the likelihood that a bad mood will dig its heels in.
 So, instead of blaming yourself, let it be okay with you to be in a bad mood now and then.
 It’s just one of the full range of emotions that everyone experiences in life.